top of page

 Laura D'Aprile, 2006

-Laura D'Aprile is a respected journalist, writer, and television producer who has covered the arts, politics, and culture on the national and international scenes for twenty years.
+Laura D'Aprile is a respected journalist, writer, and television producer who has covered arts, politics, and culture on the national and international scenes for twenty years.
 She has written and produced television features on contemporary icons such as, Pablo Picasso, Umberto Eco, and Bernardo Bertolucci.

 "Your energy lights up the room.
 Your personality is electric and the fact that you are making this your mission is incredible.
 I went to Vilna in search of answers and to learn more about my heritage and for you to bring it to life for the world is a great mission."